 If you are self-employed, an independent contractor, if your wage history is not long enough to qualify for unemployment or if you have previously exhausted your unemployment benefits, you may qualify for Pandemic Unemployment Assistance (“PUA”).

 Governor Newsom signed an executive order in April 2020 creating the PUA program.
 The PUA program opens unemployment insurance payments to workers who don’t typically qualify, such as self-employed workers, independent contractors, those whose wage history isn’t long enough to qualify for unemployment and those who have exhausted unemployment benefits.
 The program began accepting online applications on April 28.

 Families First Coronavirus Relief Act

-If you, or anyone you know, is forced to miss work because they have contracted COVID-19, then you may be eligible for up to eighty (80) hours of paid sick leave through the Families First Coronavirus Relief Act (“FFCRA”).
+If you are forced to miss work because they have contracted COVID-19, you may be eligible for up to eighty hours of paid sick leave through the Families First Coronavirus Relief Act (“FFCRA”).
 In addition, those who miss work due to COVID-19 related illnesses may be eligible for disability insurance, which covers approximately 60-70 percent of wages (up to $1,300 per week) for up to one year.

 Occupational Safety and Health Act

 While an employer can usually discipline an employee for violating its attendance policy, pursuant to the Occupational Safety and Health Act, employees can refuse to work if they reasonably believe they are in imminent danger.